 Ergonomically designed furniture is where the process starts, ensuring employee wellbeing and comfort, which enables productivity, collaboration, and engagement.
 Data shows quality furniture reduces stress on the body.
 For example, adjustable-height desks are proven to be effective in keeping employees more engaged and productive than fixed desks.

-When looking for an ergonomic chair or desk, consider these features:
+When looking for an ergonomic chair or desk, the team from POI recommends considering these features:

 - Height of the seat: For a chair to be even deemed ergonomic, the height needs to be adjustable.
 Both feet should be resting comfortably on the floor, and the actual height of the seat should be roughly level with the hips.

 - Height of the backrest: Remember this: it’s all about the lumbar.
 An adjustable backrest is important to comfort and wellbeing as no two people are alike.
 One non-adjustable chair does not fit all.